cerebro-data/external-docs/ClientIntegration.md

 ```

 **Note**: The sql supported is not necessarily compatible with beeline.
 This is
-more intended to retrieve catalog metadata and not recommended as a way to adminstor
+more intended to retrieve catalog metadata and not recommended as a way to administrate
 access control policies (grant/revoke).

 ##### Configuration